alephsecurity/xnu-qemu-arm64-tools/aleph_bdev_drv/README.md

 $ brew tap SergioBenitez/osxct
 $ brew install aarch64-none-elf
 ```
 5. To be able to use the functions from the iOS Kernel within the driver code, we need to link the driver along with the symbols from the kernel.
+We will demonstrate it with Ghidra tool.

 Import the `kernelcache.release.n66.out` binary

 ![](https://user-images.githubusercontent.com/9990629/74612553-fc269380-510e-11ea-98d0-ed7cd3ce948b.png)

 Import as single file and analyze it

 ![](https://user-images.githubusercontent.com/9990629/74612596-57588600-510f-11ea-9832-8520572cc98e.png)

 Go to Window->Symbol Table.
 Select All.
-Export the symbols from the iOS Kernel into csv file (Can be done with Ghidra):
+Export the symbols from the iOS Kernel into csv file:
 ![](https://user-images.githubusercontent.com/9990629/74463818-16583b80-4e9b-11ea-99fc-1649fcc8df18.png)

 Get the symbols from csv file